MicrosoftDocs/learn/learn-pr/visual-studio/visual-studio-intro/includes/3-whats-in-visual-studio.md

-Visual Studio is best known for the rich experiences it provides developers in the editor and debugger and many other programming tools!
+Visual Studio is best known for the rich experiences it provides developers in the editor, debugger, and many other programming features!

 ## Editor